-Son Earl W. Friend (1918-2007) was born on Aug.
+Son Earl Willard Friend (1918-2007) was born on Aug.
 7, 1918 in Mill Run.
-He wedded Mabel Romesburg (Jan.
+He wedded Mabel F. Romesburg (Jan.
 8, 1918-1976), a resident of the Breakneck Road area and the daughter of Sherman and Tillie (Burkholder) Romesburg.
 They produced five offspring -- Earl W. Friend Jr., Richard C. Friend, Pamela Fleming, Patricia Lynn Friend and Nancy Jane Friend.
-Sadly, daughters Patricia and Nancy died young.
+Sadly, daughter Patricia was born with serious birth defects, including epilepsy, cerebral palsy and eventually diabetes.
+At the age of about four, she was hospitalized at the Polk State School in Venango County, PA, where she spent three years and seven months until her death at age eight on March 19, 1956.
+Her remains were brought back to Mill Run for burial.
 In the early 1940s, Earl worked for the Hydril Company at New Brighton, Beaver County, PA.
 Then on March 22, 1945, he joined the U.S. Armed Forces and trained at Camp Croft, SC.
-Their home was in New Brighton immediately after the war, but the family eventually returned to Mill Run/Ohiopyle.
+Their home was in New Brighton after the war, but the family eventually returned to Mill Run/Ohiopyle.
 They were members of the Mill Run Grange and the Springfield Township Fire Department.
+The family also suffered heartbreak when daughter Nancy succumbed in infancy in 1962.
 Sadly, Mabel died at the age of 58 on Jan.
 27, 1976 while a patient at West Penn Hospital in Pittsburgh.
 An obituary was printed in the Connellsville Daily Courier.
 Earl lived for another three-plus decades after his wife's death.
 He joined her in eternity on April 10, 2007.

 Daughter Norma Mary Friend (1921-1978) was born on Sept.
 7, 1921 in Mill Run.
 She wedded George Arthur Crago (Aug.
 29, 1900-1976), son of William Barlett and Jane (Fox) Crago of Greene County, PA.
 George had been married previously and brought a daughter to the second union, Mary Lou Kincaid.
 For many years, they resided in Blairsville, Indiana County, PA at the address of 416 Morewood Avenue.
 George owned and operated Crago's Garage for more than three decades.
 They were members of the First United Methodist Church of Blairsville, where George served on the governing board.
 He served a term as president of the Blairsville Kiwanis Club and devoted more than 15 years to underprivileged children.
 For his community work, he received the "Man of the Year Award" from the Blairsville Jaycees and by the Woodmen of the World.
 Norma was employed at Torrance State Hospital and was active with the Blairsville Women's Civic Club.
 In 1970, Norma and her niece Sylvia "Denise" Kessler traveled to New York City, toured the United Nations and attended a Broadway performance of Fiddler on the Roof.
 George died in Latrobe Area Hospital on May 18, 1976.
 Rev. John W. Ford officiated at the funeral service, with interment in Blairsville Cemetery.
 An obituary was printed in the Connellsville Daily Courier.
 Norma herself was in and out of hospitals during the 1970s and only outlived her husband by two years.
 With her health in serious decline, she relocated to Virginia to reside with her stepdaughter in Hampton, Hampton City.
 She was admitted to the James River Convalescent Home in Hampton, where she succumbed on Jan.
 4, 1978 at the age of 56.
 Rev. John W. Ford officiated at her funeral service, with burial in Blairsville.
 The Latrobe (PA) Bulletin published an obituary.
 Several months after her death, at a meeting of the Blairsville Women's Civic Club, member Mrs. John Ackerson presented a tribute in Norma's memory, as reported in the Indiana Gazette.